Love You Madly

-Ed had a wonderful career performing with the Billy Taylor trio, Oscar Peterson trio and touring with Ella Fitzgerald for many years.
+Ed had a wonderful career performing with the Billy Taylor trio, and Oscar Peterson trio, and touring with Ella Fitzgerald for many years.

 In 1959 he replaced guitarist Herb Ellis in the Oscar Peterson Trio in Toronto, Canada.
 In 1961 he recorded in Los Angeles, featuring on the Teddy Edwards–Howard McGhee Quintet album entitled Together Again for the Contemporary label with Phineas Newborn, Jr. and Ray Brown.
 After leaving Peterson, Thigpen recorded the album Out of the Storm as a leader for Verve in 1966.
 He then went on to tour with Ella Fitzgerald from 1967 to 1972.

 In 1974 Thigpen moved to Copenhagen, joining several other American jazz musicians who over the past two decades had settled in the city.
 There he worked with fellow American expatriates, including Kenny Drew, Ernie Wilkins, and Thad Jones, as well as leading Danish jazz musicians such as Svend Asmussen, Mads Vinding, Alex Riel, and Niels-Henning Ørsted Pedersen.
 He also played with a variety of other leading musicians of the time, such as Clark Terry, Eddie “Lockjaw” Davis, Milt Jackson and Monty Alexander.

 Ed Thigpen died peacefully after a brief period in Hvidovre Hospital in Copenhagen, Denmark on January 13, 2010.
 He is buried at Vestre Kirkegard.